fdeblasio/pokeemerald-expansion/notes.md

 - https://github.com/pret/pokeemerald/wiki/Set-Up-Item-Balls-on-a-Map-Without-Needing-New-Scripts
 - https://www.pokecommunity.com/showpost.php?p=10127351&postcount=47
 - https://www.pokecommunity.com/showpost.php?p=10167016&postcount=83
+- Add accurate overworld sprites (https://github.com/pret/pokeemerald/wiki/Adding-new-event-object-or-overworld-sprites, https://www.pokecommunity.com/showthread.php?t=407124)
     - Overworld sprites to match trainer sprites (for example, giving Youngsters yellow shirts, girl tubers a yellow tube, Rangers red clothes, Dragon Tamers capes and correct hair color)
 - Improve Pokémon overworld sprites
 - Try to find Bolts foreground of Walda PC
-- Debug menu improvements
-- Battle Tent Pokémon/EVs?
-- Edit friendship evolution methods
 - Get all the weird Mauville men at once?
 - Update Favor Lady's items to include new items
 - Implement Deoxys encounter at island/changing forms at Fallarbor
 - Give Espeon Power Gem on level up or evolution?
-- Edit Slot odds (SLOT_MACHINE_)?
-Even though there's only three prizes?
 - Add Hyper Training
 - Once Mints are implemented, in Lilycove 3F, move X items to left clerk and make right clerk Mints
     - Or move Mints to left too and have left be Chansey, right be Delibird
 - Get rid of low health constant beeping (https://www.pokecommunity.com/showpost.php?p=10246778&postcount=194)
 - Elite Four rematches (wouldn't need to use Match Call, could probably do if statement in scripts.inc)
 - Replace ifdefs for move stats with just one set of stats?
+    - Would likely cause merge conflicts going forward
 - Add EXP Candy
+- Should be able to run from wild Pokémon if it is Digging, Diving, Flying, Bouncing, etc
+    - Even if ability is Shadow Tag/Arena Trap
 - Go back and make rematch levels stronger/more consistent (first see if they can be locked behind badges)
 - Type effectiveness in battle
 - PC in menu (look at debug menu)